 Welcome to the Cherokee 1.0 documentation.
 Cherokee is a high-performance web server.
 It is very fast, flexible and easy to configure.
-In fact, it is the fastest web server there is.
-Check out the benchmarks and see for yourself.
 It offers support for the widespread technologies nowadays: FastCGI, SCGI, PHP, CGI, SSI, TLS and SSL encrypted connections, Virtual hosts, Authentication, on the fly encoding, Load Balancing, Apache compatible log files, Data Base Balancer, downtime-free updates and upgrades, Reverse HTTP Proxy, and much more.

 It is highly efficient, extremely lightweight and provides rock solid stability.
 Among its many features there is one that deserves special credit: a user friendly interface called cherokee-admin that is provided for a no-hassle configuration of every single feature of the server.
 This administration interface allows you to configure the web server without having to worry about editing a text file written with a certain syntax.